Headmaster218/BlueGuardian4Mobile/README.md

 The GitHub repository maintains a continuous and detailed commit history to reflect iterative development.
 Each feature addition, UI improvement, and bug fix is committed separately to demonstrate progress clearly.

 ✅ Version control practices followed: branching, progressive commits, meaningful messages.

+Note: This Repo is merged from [here](https://github.com/Headmaster218/BlueGuardian) so all the commits are done in the same time.

 ---